whalesburg/dero-stratum-miner/README.md

 $ ./dero-stratum-miner -w $YOUR_WALLET
 ```

-### Disable TLS
+### Enable TLS
-By default the dero-stratum-miner tries to connect over a tls encrypted port.
-This can be disabled using the following command:
+By default the dero-stratum-miner has TLS disabled.
+Enabling TLS can improve your privacy but it will also generate a minimal network and CPU overhead.
+To do that, you can add the `stratum+tls://` prefix to the pool URL.
 ```
-$ ./dero-stratum-miner -w $YOUR_WALLET -r stratum://pool.whalesburg.com:4300
+$ ./dero-stratum-miner -w $YOUR_WALLET -r stratum+tls://pool.whalesburg.com:4300
 ```

 ### Enabled the api